 In reading a Bible study, I had a vision come to mind regarding sin.
 As a child, we often found ourselves playing in the dirt even when it was moist and became mud.
 And the mud pretty much covered us from head to toe.
 We thought it was fun to play – making mud pies, building roads with our trucks and shovels, and splashing in the mud puddles.
 At the end of our play time we would come to the back door of the house where our moms wouldn’t allow us back into the house without cleaning the mud off our clothes and ourselves.
-She would come to the back door with a wet wash rag and wipe our faces, our hands and arms, and tell us to take off our muddy shoes, go straight to the bathroom, remove our clothes and either take a shower or a bath.
+She would come to the back door with a wet wash rag and wipe our faces, our hands and arms, and tell us to take off our muddy shoes, go straight to the bathroom, remove our clothes and either take a shower or a bath, reminding our contemporary corner baths at Bathroom City a little.
 And, we would obediently go off as we were told.

 Today, as adults, we have played in a different kind of mud.
 That mud is commonly called sin.
 At the time we were playing in sin it had an appeal for us.
 But, like mud, it was dirty and stuck to everything.